UK money tips for international students

 For more information visit UKCISA website on opening a bank account.

-Fraud is a worldwide problem, but as an international student there are certain kinds of scams that you're especially vulnerable to.
+Fraud is a worldwide problem, but as an international student there are certain kinds of scams that you should be especially aware of.
 We therefore want you to be well-informed and as prepared as you can be to keep yourself and your money safe.

-Another way of spotting a fraud is when the other person tries to hurry, pressure or threaten you, or asks you to keep the contact secret.
-No legitimate organisation or business will do that so again, hang up, block the number or the email address.
+Another way of recognising fraud is when the other person tries to hurry, pressure or threaten you, or asks you to keep the contact secret.
+No legitimate organisation or business will do that so again, hang up and block the number or the email address.
 If they tell you to remain on the call or online, you should still end the call.

-Visit our Student Support page to find out more about how to protect yourself against the different types of scams targeting students, and who to contact to report suspicious activity or your concerns about a call, text message or email you’ve received.
+Visit our Student Support page to find out more about how to protect yourself against the different types of scams targeting students, how to spot warning signs and how report any concerns about a call, WhatsApp/text message or email you’ve received.